dudy5/vuejs-date-picker/README.md

 * **date** : The date of the current choose
 * **isChanged** : Means whether the date has been changed

-It will be triggered when the datePicker will be destroyedIt
+It will be triggered when the datePicker will be destroyed

 ### picker-destroyed

+No parameter

-No parameter, It will be triggered after the datePicker is destroyed
+It will be triggered after the datePicker is destroyed

 ### input-will-destroy